We want to help you find community!

 Group Leader: Kim Samuelson

-JEDI (Justice, Equity, Diversity & Inclusion) Book Club
+JEDI (Justice, Equity, Diversity & Inclusion)

 • first focus on the issues of the text assigned for that class session (reflection on the text),